executablebooks/sphinx-comments/doc/hypothesis.md

 Hypothesis is a centralized web services that allows you to comment and annotate arbitrary web pages across the web.

+Hypothesis is activated on this page.
+You can see the web overlay by clicking on the `<` button in the upper-right corner of this page.

 ## Activate `hypothes.is`

 You can activate `hypothes.is` by adding the following to your `conf.py` file: